 Participation in Repertory may afford additional opportunities to perform during the year.
 Students must audition for Repertory each season, and will be placed,

 Check your email!
 You will have class placements sent to you.
 If you want to add a class you have not taken before, please contact us before registering.

 Double check the classes you would like to take.
 Some classes meet twice per week.
 Make note of any potential conflicts and talk to us if you have one.

-Commit to the year or join us for our 13-Week Session!
+Commit to the year!
 Save money by paying in full.
 You will otherwise be put on a monthly payment plan.

 Once you've selected your classes, we will review and approve your registration.

 We automatically charge a deposit for registration fee, September tuition, and costume deposit(s) to secure your space in the classes you've selected.

 You will then be sent a confirmation email and balance due for the season.